Addieduncan/customer-segmentation-project/README.md

 #Final Project for M393C, Machine Learning with Pf.
-Rachle Ward
+Rachel Ward

 DATASET: (Kaggle) CreditCard_data.csv

 SHORT SUMMARY OF HOW TO USE REPO

 Written in Python with a Jupyter Notebook format (no GPU compatibility required), our code exemplifies a low-cost starting point for a business with only modest computing architecture to deploy first-principles data science to grow their revenue by identifying customer behavior profiles